mezo-org/mezod/x/poa/spec/02_messages.md

 In case of an application, this message updates the vote status of the application.
 If the approval quorum is reached, the candidate is appended into the validator set.
-In case of an kick proposal, this message updates the vote status of the kick proposal.
+In case of a kick proposal, this message updates the vote status of the kick proposal.
 If the approval quorum is reached, the candidate is removed from the validator set.